This post is the second in a series on pies, tarts, and galettes in all their many forms.

 BLT Tart

 Vive la France!
-Vive la de Tarte à la tomate.
+Vive la Tomat Tart!.
 It’s an exciting day for two reasons.
-It’s my 101st post, so I’m going to do a giveway did a givewaway of some of my favorite things- what those are, you’ll just have to wait and find out but they’ll involve edibles and kitchen tools!
+It’s my 101st post.
 It’s also Bastille Day, and while I’m sure the French side of my family would very much approve of my newfound pastry making skills, I am not sure how well my latest interpretation of a tomato tart would be received.
 You see, in France, a tomato tart is just that, a tart with tomatoes perhaps a bit of cheese and some herbs not much beyond that.

 BLT Tart